Donald Trump’s presidential campaign has reminded more than a few commentators of fascist movements from Europe’s past.

 Whether you’re a socialist or a liberal or a conservative, you’re likely to see politics as a way to prevent violence: between classes, individuals or between the government and its citizens.
-We’ve largely forgotten this in the West, because political violence is so rare nowadays.
-But the reason we have politics in the first place is so we don’t have a fight with our neighbors every time we disagree about how to run the local school or fire station.
+We’ve largely forgotten this in the West, because political violence has become so rare.
+But the reason we have politics in the first place is so we don’t have to fight with our neighbors every time we disagree about how to run the local school or fire station.

 Fascists take a different view.
 They see life as a constant struggle.
 Accommodation and compromise are hallmarks of the weak and weakness must be purged from the community, the nation and the race.
 The goal of politics is not peace and quiet; it is to win, ideally by vanquishing one’s opponent.

-I’m not sure if Trump is doing this on purpose or if it flows naturally from his worldview, but his careless rhetoric about beating up protesters has already incited violence at his events while his talk of getting back at those who have played ordinary, upstanding Americans for suckers attracts just the sort of people who are clamoring for a race war.
+I’m not sure if Trump is doing this on purpose or if it flows naturally from his worldview, but his careless rhetoric about beating up protesters has already incited violence at his events.
+His talk of getting back at those who have played ordinary, upstanding Americans for suckers attracts just the sort of people who are clamoring for a race war.
 (His appointment in August of Breitbart chief Stephen Bannon as campaign executive argues for “on purpose”.)

-Trump hasn’t reached the level of organized violence yet of black- or brownshirts, but it is this context that made his suggestion last month that “Second Amendment people” might have to take matters into their own hands if a President Hillary Clinton appointed pro-gun control justices to the Supreme Court so alarming.
+Trump hasn’t reached the level of organized violence of black- or brownshirts yet, but it is this context that makes his suggestion that “Second Amendment people” may need to take matters into their own hands if a President Hillary Clinton appointed pro-gun-control justices to the Supreme Court so alarming.

-Trump’s nonchalance about violence helps explain his views on foreign policy as well.
-His statements on this topic are often confusing (because he is so maddeningly ill-informed), making it hard to figure out exactly what he thinks and means.
-We can deduce, however, that Trump doesn’t believe in permanent alliances, doesn’t see a role for values in the pursuit of national interest and believes America is weak because other countries are “laughing” at her.
+Trump’s nonchalance about violence helps explain his foreign policy as well.
+His statements on the topic are often confusing (because he is so maddeningly ill-informed), making it hard to figure out exactly what he believes and means.
+We can deduce, however, that Trump doesn’t believe in permanent alliances, doesn’t see a role for values in the pursuit of national interest and believes America is weak because other countries are “laughing” at it.

 Wounded pride and a disregard for the rights of other nations enabled fascism in post-World War I Germany and Italy.
-It were the fascists who embraced the view that international relations are an epic struggle for supremacy between nations (or races).
+It were fascists who embraced the view that international relations are an epic struggle for supremacy between nations or races.
 Trump’s dominance theory of foreign policy matches theirs.

-The fact that, unlike fascist leaders from the past, Trump would have a nuclear arsenal at his disposal, but has clearly no idea how and why these weapons work, makes his presidency a terrifying prospect.
-Trump may not — as Clinton suggested — be baited into a nuclear exchange by an offensive tweet.
-But it’s also hard to imagine him negotiating a standoff like the Cuban Missile Crisis dispassionately, like John F. Kennedy did.
+The fact that, unlike fascist leaders of the past, Trump would have a nuclear arsenal at his disposal, but has clearly no idea how and why these weapons work, makes his presidency a terrifying prospect.
+Trump may not, as Clinton suggested, be baited into a nuclear exchange by an offensive tweet, but it’s hard to imagine him negotiating a standoff like the Cuban Missile Crisis dispassionately, like John F. Kennedy did.